Doggie Does It

 What Is Positive Reinforcement Puppy Training?

-The foundation of my training philosophy is positive reinforcement.
-This method focuses on rewarding the behaviors you want—using food, toys, praise, or anything your puppy finds valuable.
-You can even use their regular kibble!
+The foundation of my training philosophy is positive reinforcement puppy training.
+This science-based approach focuses on rewarding the behaviours you want to see more of using food, toys, praise, or anything your puppy finds valuable, yes, even their regular kibble!

-For example: if your puppy goes potty outside, you immediately reward with a treat.
-This teaches them that going potty outdoors results in something good—and they’re more likely to repeat that behavior.
+For example, when your puppy goes potty outside, you immediately reward them with a treat.
+This teaches your puppy that going outdoors leads to good things, making the behaviour more likely to happen again.

-Positive reinforcement (R+) is science-based, recommended by leading animal behavior organizations, and rooted in the work of B.F.
+Positive Reinforcement (R+) is widely recommended by leading animal behaviour organizations and is rooted in B.F.
 Skinner’s Operant Conditioning.
-Positive trainers use two of the four quadrants:
+Reward-based trainers use two learning quadrants:

-- R+ (adding a reward to increase behavior)
+• R+ (adding a reward to increase behaviour)

-- P- (removing something the dog values to decrease unwanted behavior)
+• P- (removing something the dog values to decrease unwanted behaviour)

 No fear.
 No punishment.
 Just communication, structure, and rewards.